arhumzafar/arhumzafar.github.io/README.md

-here, i'll occassionally upload some blogs and work to run on pages.
+here, i'll occassionally upload some blogs and work to run on github pages.